CrossRef/event-data-user-guide/event-data-manual.md

 #### Bridging the Evidence Gap

 CED solves this by taking an **Evidence First** approach.
-For every piece of external data we recieve we create an Evidence Record.
+For every piece of external data we receive we create an Evidence Record.
 This contains all the relevant parts of the input data and all supporting information needed to process it.
 This means that we can provide evidence for every Event.

 <img src="images/evidence-first-bridge.svg" alt="Bridging the Evidence Gap" class="img-responsive">